 Note: This new keyword will only work when your user sends you the first message which initiates the story.
 In our case “How r u” will not work independently nor it will continue the story from where it was.

 Select a phrase you want to train against an existing datastore.

 Choose the desired datastore from the drop down and then select any keyword(s) from the phrase (Here I only have a single word message).

 Click Validate and that's it!
 Your chatbot has learned a new phrase against the datastore.

 You can also select multiple messages from the chat message section and

 This works best for similar or the same phrases that mean the same and can be responded with a single story you created.

 → select the phrases you want to train the chatbot for

 Choose the story from ‘similar to a phrase’ drop down and click Validate.

 Congratulations!
-Your chatbot has learned new keywords, phrases and entity matches today.
+Your chatbot has learned new keywords, phrases and datastore today.